 Body Language: Sending the Right Signals

-Body language speaks louder than words—especially in a single snapshot.
-A hunched posture might suggest shyness or low energy, while standing tall with your shoulders back conveys confidence.
+Body language speaks louder than words, especially in a single snapshot.
+A hunched posture might suggest low energy, while standing tall with your shoulders back conveys confidence.

 - Open Posture: Keep your arms uncrossed and your torso facing the camera or slightly angled.
-Crossing arms can read as unapproachable.
+Crossing arms can read as unapproachable, even when that's not your intent.

-- Relaxed Shoulders: Tension in your shoulders can come across as stiffness.
+- Relaxed Shoulders: Tension in your shoulders comes across as stiffness.
 Shake them out and roll them back before the shot.

 - Subtle Lean: Leaning slightly toward the camera shows engagement and warmth.